practagnos/religious-protection/README.md

 >
 > A religion “consists of a belief-system as opposed to an isolated teaching.”

 As you can see, the legal definitions of religion and religious beliefs are very general.
-I firmly believe that *everyone* has beliefs that constitute a legal religion!
-That's not to say that *all* of your beliefs are religious however.
+I contend that *everyone* has beliefs that constitute a legal religion!
+That's not to say that *all* of your beliefs are religious, of course, and your reasons listed in an exemption request must be religious in nature.
 After submitting an exemption form, you may be asked to justify both the sincerity of your beliefs and that they are indeed religious.
 I recommend writing down your belief-system and giving it to your employer if they ask for justification.
-Include quotes from here or directly from the EEOC website to justify the case that your beliefs are a legal religion.
+Include quotes from here or directly from the EEOC website to justify the case that your beliefs constitute a legal religion.
 Here’s an example atheistic belief-system:

 *I do not subscribe to any formal religion but assert that my beliefs do constitute a religion under the law.
 I believe this life on earth may be all that there is and, therefore, our bodies and minds are supremely precious.
 I believe in the dignity of the individual and that each person has sovereignty over their own body and mind.
 I believe that one’s purpose in life is to find one’s own meaning and to strive to be the best person one can be.
 I believe that we should treat others the way we want to be treated.
 I have many further beliefs but the ones listed here address the ultimate ideas concerning life, purpose, and death and should be sufficient to substantiate my religious beliefs regarding mandatory vaccination.*